samgozman/validity.red/calendar-service/README.md

 ### Run for Development

 This project is running in the docker-compose as a part of the project.
-You can the project with the following command from the project root:
+You can run the project with the following command from the project root:

 ```sh
 make up_build